Rachel Marisa LaBine

 Rachel Marisa LaBine is a visual artist living in New York City.
 She was born on a new moon in January of 1987 in Grand Forks, North Dakota.
 When she was 10 years old, the river she lived next to flooded the entire town.
 That event taught her a lot about painting.
 Rachel completed a MFA at Columbia University in 2019, and a BFA at RISD in 2010.
 She received the Rema Hort Mann Emerging Artist Award in 2019.
 In 2024, she will have solo exhibitions at Et al (San Francisco) and Gallery 12.26 (Dallas).
 Her previous solo projects have taken place at Bibeau Krueger (NYC), Fourteen30 Contemporary (Portland, OR), and Material Fair (Mexico City) presented by Bibeau Krueger.
 Her work has been included in numerous group exhibitions including Naranjo141 (Mexico City), False Flag (NYC), Night Gallery (Los Angeles), and a three-person show at Lyles & King (NYC).
 Her work has been reviewed in The New Yorker, and mentioned in Artforum and Artnet.

-Image detail: Rachel Marisa LaBine, Peripheral myth, 2024, oil, acrylic on canvas, 59 x 48 in
+Image detail: Rachel Marisa LaBine, The same heat, 2024, oil, acrylic, paper on canvas, 44 x 55 inches / 111.76 x 139.70 cm

 Lintel